dotnet/docs/docs/csharp/tutorials/exploration/patterns-objects.md

 :::code language="csharp" source="snippets/pattern-objects/InterimSteps.cs" ID="APIDesign":::

 The preceding code initializes the object so both gates are closed, and the water level is low.
-Next, write the following test code in your `Main` method to guide you creating a first implementation of the class:
+Next, write the following test code in your `Main` method to guide you as you create a first implementation of the class:

 :::code language="csharp" source="snippets/pattern-objects/Program.cs" ID="HappyTests":::